zeljko00/multibranch_pipeline/README.txt

-Enhanced hello from Multibranch pipeline!
+Hidden hello from Multibranch pipeline!